rxanders35/lakehouseinfra/README.md

-# lakehouseinfra
+# lakesetup
-Repo for all of the infrastructural components of my self-hosted data lakehouse platform.
+repo for tracking manifests and charts in setting up infrastructure for my data lakehouse